mhasanrabbi/secret.message/README.md

 1. Input your messeage

-2. A Url will be created
+2. A url will be created

 3. Copy the url